A classic title in Edna O'Brien's Country Girls Trilogy - the second volume

 From eccentric Joanna's boarding house, predatory Baba roams Dublin looking for men to give her a good time - and dragging with her a reluctant Cait, worrying about her figure and wanting to talk about books.

-Then she meets dark, long-faced Eugene Gaillard, a film director and for a while, Cait's romantic dreams seem to be fulfilled.
-But Eugene Gaillard is a Protestant divorcee and when Cait's father gets to hear of it, he summons a lynch mob.
+Then she meets dark, long-faced Eugene Gaillard, a film director, and for a while Cait's romantic dreams seem to be fulfilled.
+But Eugene Gaillard is a Protestant divorc , and when Cait's drunkard father gets to hear of it, he summons a lynch mob...

 Since her debut novel The Country Girls Edna O'Brien has written over twenty works of fiction along with a biography of James Joyce and Lord Byron.
 She is the recipient of many awards including the Irish Pen Lifetime Achievement Award, the American National Art's Gold Medal and the Ulysses Medal.
 Born and raised in the west of Ireland she has lived in London for many years.